SciRuby/rubyplot/CONTRIBUTING.md

 # Developer notes

 ## Co-ordinate system

+Rubyplot assumes that the co-ordinate system has the origin at the top left corner of the graph.
+This helps in keeping all pixel co-ordinates positive values.

 Each Artist contains a `(abs_x, abs_y)` pair that denotes the absolute position of the Artist on the canvas.
 For `Figure` and `Axes` this pair denotes the top left corner.